 Marine transportation involves the transportation of people or goods via waterways.

 Maine Maritime graduates are highly sought-after due to our reputation for producing well-trained, credentialed graduates who arrive at the workplace with experience.
-Through Maine Maritime’s unparalleled hands-on learning environment, you’ll hone your knowledge and gain the practical skills you need to not just land your first job, but launch a maritime career.
+Through Maine Maritime’s unparalleled hands-on learning environment, you’ll hone your knowledge and gain the practical skills you need to not just land your first job, but launch a career in global marine transportation operations.

 By majoring in marine transportation at Maine Maritime, you’ll be required to complete 360 sea days.
 In addition to sea time earned in class through associated labs, you’ll achieve your sea time requirement through three at-sea experiences: two training voyages aboard our 500-foot training ship, State of Maine, and one cadet shipping assignment aboard a commercial merchant ship, such as a tanker, container ship, bulk carrier, or passenger ship.

 Round out your at-sea requirement through specialized laboratories and state-of-the-art shiphandling and navigation simulators.
 Learn by taking the helm and sailing aboard MMA’s 60-strong fleet of vessels, including an ocean-rated tug and barge, schooner, research vessel, and sailing fleet.
 You’ll have access to a full-service boatyard with marine travel lift and boat shop.